Black and tan head of sheep dog in profile facing right margin.

 Verso label Winsor & Newton, England, partly legible

-This painting may be painted over an earlier work due to visible textured brush marks, more than a gesso coat might be expected to show, which do not match the current image.
+This painting may be painted over an earlier painting.
+Evidence of visible textured brush marks which do not match the current image and are more pronounced than a gesso coat might be expected to show.

 Another possibility is that Scales painted the work during her time at the Calderon School and gave it to the family on her return to New Zealand in 1912.